 The Shadow had begun by studying what he believed was a sample word.
-It read as follows, in the code:

 At the left was a symbol with a lower tab to the left.
 At the right was a symbol with a lower tab to the right.
 There were seven characters in all.
 Did the lower tabs, alone, represent space indications, thus leaving a word of seven letters; or did the end characters depend entirely upon their tabs, thus being total blanks with five letters between?